kuflink/angular2-mapbox/README.md

 npm install --save angular2-mapbox
 ```

-Inside your @NgModule, add the MapBoxModule along with your API key for Mapbox ([https://www.mapbox.com/studio/account/tokens/](you can grab one here)):
+Inside your @NgModule, add the MapBoxModule along with your API key for Mapbox ([you can grab one here](https://www.mapbox.com/studio/account/tokens/)) :

 ```javascript
 import { NgModule }      from '@angular/core';